Best Apple Arcade games to play in 2026

 The Apple Arcade version of Slay the Spire, similar to Stardew Valley, only differs from other versions in the sense of having the ability to easily access your save across different devices.
 Aside from that, it's the same deck-building dungeon-crawling roguelike that we all know and love - if you're not familiar with the game, that might just sound like a random mishmash of genres, but believe us when we say, it works perfectly.

 The game includes a selection of four characters who each have their own unique approach to battle.
-The dungeons you make your way through are made up of a number of turn-based battles which give you the chance to play cards from the decks that you’re continuously enhancing.
-The more dungeons you clear, the more cards you can add to your retinue, and the more unique combinations of attacks you’ll be able to create.
+The dungeons you make your way through are made up of a number of turn-based battles, which give you the chance to play cards from the decks that you're continuously enhancing.
+The more dungeons you clear, the more cards you can add to your retinue, and the more unique combinations of attacks you'll be able to create.
 This leads to some really fun and varied battles.
-There’s quite a decent spread of enemies too, each of which requires a slightly different technique.
-There’s a very good reason we put this on our list of the best card games.
+There's quite a decent spread of enemies, too, each of which requires a slightly different technique.
+Read our full Slay the Spire review for more on the game.

 Truly one of the best puzzle games of recent years - if not one of the most beautiful too.
 The game sees you navigating some bizarre, impossible, and otherworldly architecture.
 At its heart, it's a simple case of walking from one point to another, but to do that, you have to manipulate the buildings that you're navigating.
 Here you'll find things that look like Penrose triangles and other optical illusions - often it will seem like there's no solution, but it's very satisfying when you finally figure out how to progress.